 The function of the State Service Office is to interview military veterans, their spouses, and dependents to establish tentative eligibility for veterans' benefits provided by federal and state laws; to advise applicants with claims before the US Department of Veterans' Affairs (VA); and to assist them in the accurate completion of application forms and transmit them to the proper federal or state agency for processing.

 State Service Officers are recognized representatives for the Nebraska Department of Veterans' Affairs, American Legion, Veterans of Foreign Wars, American Veterans, Vietnam Veterans of America, American Ex-POW's, Military Order of the Purple Heart, the Retired Enlisted Association and the National Association of County Service Veteran Officers and are authorized to accept Powers of Attorney from claimants on behalf of the organizations.
 State Service Officers are located at the VA Regional Office in Lincoln.

 provided via the DHHS - Division of Veterans Homes website - please follow the link for more information

 Nebraska has four veterans homes located in Bellevue, Norfolk, Grand Island, and Scottsbluff that are part of the Nebraska Department of Health and Human Services.
 The objective of these homes is to provide domiciliary care and both intermediate and skilled nursing care.
-Veterans who served on active duty in the armed forces of the United States may be eligible for admission to one of the Nebraska veterans homes; eligibility may extend to the spouse, widow(er), and Gold Star parent.
+Veterans who served on active duty in the armed forces of the United States may be eligible for admission to one of the Nebraska veterans homes; eligibility may extend to the spouse, surviving spouse, and Gold Star parent.
 (NE State Statute 80-316)

 Applications are made through the County Veterans Service Officer in the county in which the applicant resides, a recognized veterans organization as defined in subdivision (1) of section 80-401.01, or to a Nebraska veterans home.
 Admissions to the homes are determined on a case-by-case basis by the Veterans' Homes Board.